svenakela/caddy-based-magento/README.md

 Clone this repository to your machine!

 ### TLDR; ###
-If you want to create a simple local dev setup, add your Magento Composer credentials in `conf/composer.env` and go to [Install Magento](#install-magento)
+If you want to create a simple local dev setup, add your Magento Composer credentials in `conf/composer.env` and go to [Make the Containers](#make-the-containers)

 ### The Config Files ###